 When creating a beverage program for a hotel, it’s crucial to think about the wine lists.
 Having a good selection of quality wine can boost customer satisfaction in hotel restaurants like nothing else.
+In fact, it's a part of the customer portion of hospitality risk management.

 Why is serving different varieties of wine important for hotel restaurants?
 To get more details, keep on reading!